open-contracting/european-union-support/output/content/eforms/operations.md

 ## Create a release

+If the notice is a prior information or periodic indicative notice used only for information (PIN only), you should repeat the following steps for each part (`/*/cac:ProcurementProjectLot[cbc:ID/@schemeName='Part']`) because each part is treated as a separate planning process.
+Otherwise, you need only perform the steps once per notice.

+1. Create an empty JSON object
-1. Set [`id`](https://standard.open-contracting.org/latest/en/schema/identifiers/#release-id) to the notice number (`/*/cbc:ID`).
+1. Set its [`id`](https://standard.open-contracting.org/latest/en/schema/identifiers/#release-id) to the notice identifier (`/*/cbc:ID`).
-1. Set `initiationType` to 'tender'.
+1. Set its `initiationType` to 'tender'.
-1. Set `ocid` as described below.
+1. Set its `ocid` as described below.

-The notice's `ocid` will either be a new `ocid`, or the same `ocid` as the previous publication concerning this procedure.
-The notice's `ocid` will be a new `ocid` if one of the following is true:
+If any of the following are true, assign a new `ocid` by prepending your [OCID prefix](https://standard.open-contracting.org/latest/en/guidance/build/#register-an-ocid-prefix) to a unique identifier of your choice (e.g. a [version 4 UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) or a suitable system-internal identifier):

 * The notice is the first publication concerning the procedure.
-* The previous publication is a prior information notice or a periodic indicative notice  (PIN) that has multiple `/*/cac:ProcurementProjectLot` elements, it potentially lead to the launch of several procedures, each with its own `ocid`.
 * The notice is a contract award notice (CAN) for an award within a framework agreement or dynamic purchasing system.
+* The previous publication concerning the procedure is a PIN only notice.
+Notices following a PIN only notice are assigned a new `ocid` because they may be defined based on multiple parts.

-If none is true, then set the notice's `ocid` to be the same as the previous publication's `ocid`.
-Otherwise, set the notice's [`ocid`](https://standard.open-contracting.org/latest/en/schema/identifiers/#contracting-process-identifier-ocid) by prepending your [OCID prefix](https://standard.open-contracting.org/latest/en/guidance/build/#register-an-ocid-prefix) to a unique identifier of your choice (e.g. a [version 4 UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) or a suitable system-internal identifier).
+Otherwise, set `ocid` to the same value as the previous publication's `ocid`.

-If the notice is a contract award notice for an award within a framework agreement or dynamic purchasing system, you must also add a `RelatedProcess` object to the `relatedProcesses` array, set its `.id` to '1', add 'framework' to its `.relationship` array, set its `.scheme` to 'ocid', and set its `.identifier` to the `ocid` of the procedure that set up the framework agreement or dynamic purchasing system.

 ## Reference a previous publication